San Cristobal De Las Casas and Palenque: Travel Guide for 2023

 Now, I will share a complete tour with 15 tips and the main attractions of the beautiful and welcoming San Cristobal de las Casas in Chiapas.

-The Guayaba Inn, located at 55 Comitán Street, is a conveniently located lodging with a good price/quality ratio.
+The Guayaba Inn, at 55 Comitan Street, is a conveniently located lodging with a good price/quality ratio.

-On Avenida Diego Dugelay 45 is Villas Casa Morada, a hotel that operates in a beautiful traditional mansion.
+On Avenida Diego Dugelay 45 is Villas Casa Morada, another beautiful boutique hotel housed in a beautiful traditional mansion.

-It offers its guests a simple but comfortable atmosphere and a familiar and personalized service.
+It boasts a simple but comfortable atmosphere and a family-style and personalized service.

 If you prefer to stay in a more upscale place, Boutique Hotel Bo is for you.
-An exquisitely decorated establishment located at Avenida 5 de Mayo 38.
+An exquisitely decorated place in a good city location.

 2. Tour the Temple and former Convent of Santo Domingo